keptn/lifecycle-toolkit/docs-new/docs/getting-started/lifecycle-management.md

 - pre-deployment (before the Pod is scheduled)
 - post-deployment (after the post is scheduled)

-> Pre/post deployments can also run on a KeptnApp level.
+> Tasks and Evaluations can also run on a KeptnApp level.
   See
   [Annotations to KeptnApp](../guides/tasks.md#annotations-to-keptnapp).